Kodluyoruz-Gaziantep-Front-End-Bootcamp/odev-2-todolist-semanurcancan/README.md

 ![shopgif](https://github.com/semanurcancan/Shopping-List-app/raw/master/shopping-list.gif)

-- This application is written using React and Tailwind.
+- This application is written using React and Tailwind and designed responsively.
 - Users can use this app to make shopping list.
 - Users can add or delete new elements to the list with this application.
 - They can also add items they receive frequently to the favorites list and add the item from the favorites list to the shopping list.